ajs/tools/docs/_posts/2019-08-06-your-regex-here.md

 ### Actions

 In Perl 6, grammars are tightly coupled to the concept of "actions".
-These are methods of a class that is associated with the grammar whose names are the same as the names of the sub-rules in the grammar.
+These are methods of a class associated with the grammar whose names are the same as the names of the sub-rules in the grammar.
 Thus, when a sub-rule match occurrs, its corresponding action can be invoked.